Poetry Over the Years: The Highlights

 Always Remember (March 17th, 2022) -

-In this same Poetry course, we had an opportunity to create our own "Abecedarian" Poem - those which utilize the alphabetic order of lines and sequentially start with each proceeding letter.
+In the same poetry course, we had an opportunity to create an "Abecedarian" Poem - those which utilize the alphabetic order of lines and sequentially start with each proceeding letter.

 Cause they may cherish the courage to say it.